Can I Eat Expired Garlic?

 Expert Source

-"According to the CDC, fresh garlic can be stored in a cool, dark place at room temperature for up to 2 months."
+"According to the FDA, fresh garlic can be stored in a cool, dark place for up to 3-5 months, while chopped or minced garlic should be refrigerated and used within a week for optimal safety and quality."

 Fresh Garlic